dotnet/runtime/Documentation/cross-platform-performance-and-eventing.md

 #### Pros

-- Available for all recent versions of Mac OS X.
+- Available for all recent versions of OS X.
 - Provided free by Apple as part of XCode.
 - Wide range of performance collection options, both using a GUI and on the command line.
 - Can be configured to have relatively low overhead at collection time (unfortunately not the default).